yanghonggui12581/MLF_final_project/README.md

 2. Compare different classifier model.

-3. Use confusion matrix and Area under the RUC curve (AUC)
+3. Use confusion matrix and Area under the ROC curve (AUC)

 ### Introduction
 1. Segment-based data and Module-based data